julian1/ansible-consolidated/README.md

 ```

 TODO
+  - for complicated sequences, a deployable template/script that gets deployed and called, may be simpler.

   - to keep code composible, where it can be used in different contexts, it must be in a role, rather than
     a play. the play is just the thing that co-ordinates the plays.
       - therefore we want to factor stuff out of the play - especially the pre_tasks user creation